-The Council motion directs the PAC to provide a recommendation on an LUB amendment that would allow non-electric off-lot signage in the Core Area.
-Below are three possible options provided for consideration; however, it should be noted that there are many ways to vary each option.
+1. The Council motion directs the PAC to provide a recommendation on an LUB amendment to allow non-electric off-lot signage in the Core Area.
+A simple way to achieve this would be amend section 6.14 (h) as follows: